 Description: The AP Psychology course is designed to introduce students to the systematic and scientific study of the behavior and mental processes of human beings and other animals.
 Students are exposed to the psychological facts, principles, and phenomena associated with each of the major subfields within psychology.
 They also learn about the ethics and methods psychologists use in their science and practice.
-It should be understood that this course is the equivalent of a college level course.
-Information about AP courses, testing and college credit can be found on page 8 of this curriculum guide.
+This course is the equivalent of a college level course.
+Information about AP courses, testing and college credit can be found on page 7 of this curriculum guide.